apache/apisix-dashboard/docs/deploy.md

 ## NOTE

-1. After compiling the Manager API, if you move the compiled product to another location, an error will be reported at startup, this is because the configuration file's **absolute path** is fixed in the product and needs to be resolved by running an environment variable to set the location of the configuration file before running.
+1. After compiling the `manager-api`, if you move the compiled product to another location, an error will be reported at startup, this is because the configuration file's **absolute path** is fixed in the product and needs to be resolved by running an environment variable to set the location of the configuration file before running.

 ```sh
 $ export APISIX_CONF_PATH=/home/demo_user/workspace/apisix-dashboard/api/conf